ProjectPythia/great-circle-cookbook/_preview/1/_sources/README.md

 ### Foundations and Terminology

-- "Great Circle Terminology": Breakdown of terminology important for working with and understanding great circles including WGS-84
+- "Great Circle Terminology": Breakdown of terminology important for working with and understanding great circles
-- "Coordinate Systems": Understanding and converted to different types of coordinate systems like Cartesian, Spherical, Polar, and Geodesic (Latitude/Longitude)
+- "Coordinate Systems": Understanding and converted to different types of coordinate systems like Cartesian, Spherical, Polar, and Latitude/Longitude

 Each section will make use of plotting to visually demonstrate concepts with `matplotlib` and `cartopy`

 ### Working with Great Circles

-1. **Great Circle Arcs and Paths**
+#### 1. **Great Circle Arcs and Paths**
-- Generating a great circle arc and path
-- Midpoint (and additional intermediate points) of a great circle arc
-- Length of a great circle arc (the distance between two points)
+- Distance between Points on a Great Circle Arc
-- Spherical distance to degrees
+- Spherical Distance to Degrees
-- Bearing of a great circle arc
+- Determine the Bearing of a Great Circle Arc
-- Compare great circle arc to rhumb line
+- Generate a Great Circle Arc with Intermediate Points
+- Determine the Midpoint of a Great Circle Arc
+- Generate a Great Circle Path
-- Antipodal point
+- Determine an Antipodal Point

-2. **Great Circles and a Point**
+#### 2. **Great Circles and a Point**
-- Determine the distance of a point to a great circle arc
+- Determine the distance of a point to a great circle arc (cross-track and along-track distance)
-- Determine the distance of a point to a great circle path
 - Determine if a point lies on a great circle arc and path (with and without tolerances)

-3. **Great Circles and Parallels**
+#### 3. **Great Circles and Parallels**
+- Determine the maximum latitude on a Great Circle Path
-- Determine the maximum and minimum latitude coordinates along a great circle path
+- Determine the minimum latitude on a Great Great path
 - Determine when a great circle path crosses parallels

-4. **Intersections of Great Circles**
+#### 4. **Intersections of Great Circles**
 - Find the intersection of two great circle paths (always exists)
 - Find the intersection of two great circle arcs (if it exists)

-5. **Angles and Great Circles**
+#### 5. **Angles and Great Circles**
-- Calculate the acute and obtuse angle of two great circle paths
+- Calculate the acute and obtuse angle of two Great Circle paths
-- Calculate the directed angle of two great circle paths based on an intersection point
+- Calculate the Directed Angle of two Great Circle paths based on an intersection point
 - Working with Spherical Triangles formed by great circle arcs

-6. **Spherical Polygons and Areas**
+#### 6. **Spherical Polygons and Areas**
 - Determine clockwise/counterclockwise ordering of points on spherical polygon
 - Area and Permieter of quadrilateral patch on a unit sphere
 - Determine if a given point is within a spherical polygon
 - Mean center of spherical polygon

-7. **Indiana Jones and the Great Circle**
-- Working Example

 ## Running the Notebooks